argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/Horovod/README.md

 Author: Huihuo Zheng <huihuo.zheng@anl.gov>

 We provide MNIST and CIFAR10 examples for data parallel training.
+These examples were adopted from Horovod with modification.

 * Pytorch example
   * pytorch_mnist.py
   * pytorch_cifar10.py